McGill University: Campus expansions

 Although McGill College received its Royal Charter in 1821, it was inactive until 1829 when the Montreal Medical Institution, which had been founded in 1823, became the college's first academic unit and Canada's first medical school.
 The Faculty of Medicine granted its first degree, a Doctorate of Medicine and Surgery, in 1833; this was also the first medical degree to be awarded in Canada.

 The Faculty of Medicine remained the school's only functioning faculty until 1843 when the Faculty of Arts commenced teaching in the newly constructed Arts Building and East Wing (Dawson Hall).
-The university also historically has strong links with the Canadian Grenadier Guards, a military regiment in which James McGill served as Lieutenant-Colonel.
-This title is marked upon the stone that stands before the Arts building, from where the Guards step off annually to commemorate Remembrance Day.

 The Faculty of Law was founded in 1848 and is also the oldest of its kind in the nation.
 In 1896, the McGill School of Architecture was the second architecture school to be established in Canada, six years after the University of Toronto in 1890.

-Sir John William Dawson, McGill's principal from 1855 to 1893, is often credited with transforming the school into a modern university.
-He recruited the aid of Montreal's wealthiest citizens (eighty percent of Canada's wealth was then controlled by families who lived within the Golden Square Mile area that surrounded the university), many of whom donated property and funding needed to construct the campus buildings.
-Their names adorn many of the campus's prominent buildings.
+Sir John William Dawson, McGill's principal from 1855 to 1893, is often credited with transforming the school into a modern University.

-William Spier designed the addition of the West Wing of the Arts Building for William Molson, 1861.
-Alexander Francis Dunlop designed major alterations to the East Wing of McGill College (now called the Arts Building, McGill University) for Prof. Bovey and the Science Dept., 1888.
-This expansion of the campus continued until 1920.
-Buildings designed by Andrew Taylor include the Redpath Museum (1880), Macdonald Physics Building (1893), the Redpath Library (1893), the Macdonald Chemistry Building (1896)—now known as the Macdonald-Harrington Building, the Macdonald Engineering Building (1907)—now known as the Macdonald-Stewart Library Building, and the Strathcona Medical Building (1907)—since renamed the Strathcona Anatomy and Dentistry Building.

-In 1899, the university established the McLennan Travelling Library - through this project, boxes of about thirty varied books were shipped all over Canada to places without libraries.
-The books were passed from home to home until most people had read all they had wanted to, then they were shipped back to be replaced by a new selection.

-McGill University Waltz composed by Frances C. Robinson, was published in Montréal by W.H.
-Scroggie, c 1904.